 Category Findings A. Factors Causing Forest Fires 1.
-Clearing land by Illegal methods are often used because they burning are considered more economical and 2 E-t efficient.
+Clearing land by Illegal methods are often used because they burning are considered more economical and 2.
+Extreme weather efficient.
 This practice increases the frequency and intensity of forest fires.
-The long dry season and high temperatures 2.
-Extreme weather exacerbate the spread of fires and complicate extinguishing efforts.
-3. Lack of supervision The absence of adequate supervision and and law enforcement weak law enforcement means that illegal land burning continues unimpeded.
+The long dry season and high temperatures exacerbate the spread of fires and 3.
+Lack of supervision complicate extinguishing efforts.
+The absence of adequate supervision and and law enforcement weak law enforcement means that illegal land burning continues unimpeded.
 4. Land and Reduced vegetation makes forests more ecosystem vulnerable to fire, increases the amount of degradation flammable material, and reduces the ecosystem's resistance to the spread of fire.
-5. Lack of facilities and resources infrastructure slow the response to fires, exacerbating their environmental and public health impact.
+5. Lack of facilities Limited firepower, equipment, and and resources infrastructure slow the response to fires, exacerbating their environmental and public health impact.
 B. Impact of Forest Fires 1.
 Ecosystem damage Loss of biodiversity, land degradation, and loss of natural habitat for flora and fauna.
-2. Decreased air Increased air pollution due to fire smoke quality and public health bronchitis, respiratory tract infections), as well as increasing the risk of cardiovascular disease and lung cancer.
-3. Regional economic e disruption damage to agricultural land, while the tourism sector declines due to decreased air quality and environmental damage.
+2. Decreased air I quality and public health bronchitis, respiratory tract infections), as well as increasing the risk of cardiovascular disease and lung cancer.
+3. Regional economic 6 disruption damage to agricultural land, while the tourism sector declines due to decreased air quality and environmental damage.